slepic/templated-tracy-bar-panel/README.md

 A simple implementation of Tracy\IBarPanel that allows you to create custom panels by composition of two templates (for tab and panel respectively) and a data provider which feeds the templates with specific data.

 The advantage of using [```TemplatedBarPanel```](https://github.com/slepic/templated-tracy-bar-panel/blob/master/src/TemplatedBarPanel.php) instead of implementing the IBarPanel interface directly are:
+1. Implement just the [```TemplateDataProviderInterface```](https://github.com/slepic/templated-tracy-bar-panel/blob/master/src/TemplateDataProviderInterface.php) and use your favourite templating engine for tab and panel templates.
-1. You abstract your implementation from a specific templating engine.
+2. You abstract your implementation from a specific templating engine.
 Once you find a better/faster templating engine you can switch to it by just reimplementing the templates and not the way the data for them are gathered.
-2. You allow your panels to change their look without having to modify them.
+3. You allow your panels to change their look without having to modify them.
 You just pass different templates to them.

 ## Requirements